ChonkyBadger/BadgerEssentials/README.md

 This script basically add lots of useful stuff, such as /revive and /respawn,
 or like the name of the script name, essentials.

+Support is available in my discord, linked at the bottom of this page.

 ## Latest Version
 V1.11